Ted Lieu: Tenure

-Lieu is one of two Taiwanese American members of the 114th United States Congress, along with New York's Grace Meng.
+Lieu is one of two Chinese American members of the 114th United States Congress, along with New York's Grace Meng.

 He was voted Democratic Freshman Class president of the House by his colleagues, succeeding Joaquín Castro.
 Lieu serves on two influential committees in Congress: the House Judiciary Committee and the House Foreign Affairs Committee.

 Lieu voted against the Iran deal.

 Lieu received praise from the online privacy community when he introduced bipartisan legislation to prevent states from forcing companies to weaken encryption for law enforcement purposes.

 On September 16, 2015, Lieu and Justin Amash introduced a bill to reduce funding for the Drug Enforcement Administration's Cannabis Eradication Program, under which real estate and chattels can be seized if they have been used for marijuana trafficking and abuse.

 On July 22, it was announced that Lieu would speak at the 2016 Democratic National Convention, along with three other California House Democrats.

 On November 6, 2017, while the House of Representatives chambers was holding a moment of silence was held for the 26 victims of a church shooting in Texas, Lieu filmed and posted a video message calling for gun law reform.
-Lieu said, "I’ve been to too many moments of silences.
+Lieu said, "I've been to too many moments of silences.
 In just my short career in Congress, three of the worst mass shootings in U.S. history have occurred.
 I will not be silent.
 What we need is we need action.
 We need to pass gun safety legislation now."

 Lieu is a member of the Congressional Progressive Caucus.